-One of the main upsides to this device was the amount of control we felt we had.
-A water flosser can be a hugely messy endeavour if this isn’t the case.
+We felt that a major upside to this device was the level of control we had.
+A water flosser can be a messy endeavour if this isn’t the case.
 Water can go _everywhere_.

-With the Aquarius we had the ability to stop and start the flow of water with ease, which made a huge difference to the overall experience.
+The Aquarius gave us the ability to stop and start the flow of water with ease, which made a huge difference to the overall experience.

-One thing that some people don’t like is the lack of portability.
-Some, on the other hand, much prefer a device that is a mainstay in the bathroom and doesn’t have to be moved around.
+Some people don’t like the lack of portability.
+But this is not a problem if you prefer a device that is a mainstay in the bathroom.
 There are a huge variety of corded and cordless water flossers for each type of person.

-As we mentioned above: the massaging mode didn’t seem too enticing to us as the concept is really something we haven’t given much thought to.
-Having said that if gum massage is something you need or are interested in then actually I don’t think there are many other products on the market that offer this functionality so its definitely a nice addition to have.
+As mentioned above: the massaging mode didn’t seem too enticing to us as the concept is something we haven’t given much thought to.
+But if you want gum massage then I don’t think there are many other products on the market that offer this functionality.
+So its definitely a nice addition to have.

-The Waterpik is not a quiet device. once you turn it on and the water starts being pumped you’ll be able to hear it throughout the whole house.
+The Waterpik is not a quiet device.
+Once you turn it on and the water starts pumping you’ll be able to hear it throughout the whole house.

-Filling up the reservoir and keeping it clean is easy, and using the actual device is easy.
+Filling up the reservoir, keeping it clean is easy, and using the actual device is easy.